Dachser

 Dachser Group SE & Co.
-KG is a German freight company founded by Thomas Dachser in 1930.
+KG is a German logistic company founded by Thomas Dachser in 1930.
 Their headquarters are stationed in Kempten in the Allgäu region.
-In January 2005, Thomas Dachser's grandson, Bernhard Simon, took over as Head of the Management Board.
-DACHSER is involved in the European Logistics, Air & Sea Logistics and Food Logistics business segments.
+In January 2005, Thomas Dachser's grandson, Bernhard Simon, took over as head of the Management Board.
+DACHSER is involved in the European Logistics, Air & Sea Logistics, and Food Logistics business segments.
 In contract logistics, the group provides transport, warehousing and value-added services.